-This policy applies to students in the College of Arts and Sciences.
+This policy applies to students in courses offered in the College of Arts and Sciences.
 Grade appeals can occur for the following three reasons: computational error; arbitrariness or capriciousness; unlawful discrimination.
 If a student believes that he/she has the basis to appeal a final grade, he/she should follow the grade appeal procedures and deadlines outlined below.
 A grade appeal must be initiated within ten instructional days of the semester following the term of the grade under appeal.
 A student cannot appeal a grade after he/she has graduated.

 Please note that, although individual assignments become part of a course grade appeal, only the final grade in a course is open to appeal under this process.
 As a result of the grade appeal process, the final grade may be raised, lowered, or stay the same.
 The grade appeal process will not attempt to grade or re-grade individual assignments or aspects of course work other than the final grade.
 Similarly, no new or revised course work can be requested by the student or accepted by the faculty member as part of a grade appeal process.
 Records of all graded material, including examinations, papers, homework, etc., shall be maintained by individual faculty members until the end of the grade appeal procedure period.
 Students are strongly encouraged to maintain copies of all work submitted to the faculty member as well as graded work returned to the student by the faculty member.

 Explanation of Grounds for Appeal